- March 26, 2019

 To make a long story short, this category is now available alongside traditional data sources to garner holistic near-real time clinical insights on patient populations and their treating HCPs.
 Even more compelling are the types of questions and answers life science firms glean by working with an integrated dataset that combines all available data sources.
 Please check out a tangible use case from a recent diabetes study (combining lab & Rx data) that Prognos completed by clicking here.
 Below is a helpful grid outlining a handful of those questions around the value of combining categories together for clinical diagnostic insight.

-To wrap up, I believe we are in a golden age of healthcare advanced analytics where private and public institutions are pushing this industry forward.
+To wrap up, I believe we are in a golden age of advanced healthcare analytics where private and public institutions are pushing this industry forward.
 Truth is always just a matter of time.
 My sentiment is interoperability and structuring of clinical datasets for advanced analytics is going to yield an era of efficiency and very best patient outcomes across the entire U.S. healthcare complex.

 Next up in this blog series, I’ll explore what types of deterministic and AI segments are available.
 We will investigate the process of matching a therapy’s indication by creating clinical patient profiles based on these data sources to take insight to action for optimized HCP promotional activities.